Tararua Forest Park Cone Ridge 16-18/04/2010

 0708 Left Otaki Forks.

-0846 Arrived at Feilds hut.
+0846 Arrived at Fields hut.
 A photo looking down as I was heading away.

 Wandering along Judd ridge with a view toward Dennan and Bridge Peak.